Over 80% of the refuge’s 665,400 acres are designated as wilderness, offering excellent opportunities to explore and enjoy the desert.

 Come Help Out!

-The refuge is always looking for volunteers to assist with maintenance, public outreach and other projects.
+Ask about volunteer opportunities to assist with maintenance, interpretation and other projects.

 Look for this refuge resident - the jackrabbit.
 With their tall hind legs, they can reach speeds of up to 40 mph and leap over 10 feet.

 National Wildlife Refuges are managed for wildlife and habitat and to ensure future generations will always have wild places to explore!

 Kofa National Wildlife Refuge was established in 1939 for the protection of desert bighorn sheep and other native wildlife following a 1936 campaign by the Arizona Boy Scouts.About the Refuge